Conditions: General Information

 You can use a condition in the following ways:

-You declare a condition in a condition pack, which is a class that inherits from the Condition.Pack class.
+You declare conditions in a class that inherits from the Condition.Pack class.
 In that class, you define a member of the Condition type by calling the GetOrCreate method.
 As a parameter, you provide a fluent BQL statement that uses the FromBql or FromBqlType method.
-An example of a condition definition is shown in the following code.
+An example of definition of conditions is shown in the following code.

 public class Conditions : Condition.Pack